Post Banner Image

 Credit: tanukiphoto/iStock

-Mongolia’s capital city is home to more than one million brave souls who experience January temperatures that average a bone-chilling -12°F. Ulaanbaatar sits 4,400 feet above sea level at the foot of Bogd Khan Mountain, which is home to the world’s first national park.
-If you are brave enough to visit Ulaanbaatar in January, you’re in luck.
-Winter tourism is a growing business in Mongolia, and you’ll be rewarded with unique local festivals complete with singing, dancing, and wrestling.
-The traditional New Year’s celebration of Tsagaan Sar is a blast and features old-style winter horse racing.
+Mongolia’s capital city is home to more than 1 million brave souls who experience January temperatures that average a bone-chilling -12 degrees Fahrenheit.
+Ulaanbaatar sits at 4,400 feet above sea level at the foot of Bogd Khan Mountain, which is home to one of the world’s oldest national parks.
+But if you are brave enough to visit Ulaanbaatar in January, you’re in luck: Winter tourism is a growing business in Mongolia, and you’ll be rewarded with unique local festivals complete with singing, dancing, and wrestling.
+The traditional New Year’s celebration of Tsagaan Sar is a highlight, and features old-style winter horse racing.

 1. Yakutsk, Russia